Systemic Hypertension: Understanding the Condition and Its Management

 Systemic hypertension, commonly known as high blood pressure, is a chronic medical condition that affects millions of people worldwide.
 This condition occurs when the force of blood against the walls of the arteries is consistently too high, which can cause serious damage to the blood vessels, heart, and other vital organs over time.

-Causes of Systemic Hypertension
+Medical Definition of Systemic Hypertension

 Several factors can contribute to the development of systemic hypertension, including: